romqrq/Pawer/README.md

 - The fields have placeholders that help the user knowing what information we are asking.
 - The login button is placed just below the fields and follows the style for buttons throughout the application.
 - If the user inputs incorrect data a **message** is displayed informing that the email or password are incorrect.
-    - For this feature, we decided to leave it vague as it would make more difficult for someone trying to guess someone elses login details.
+    - For this feature, we decided to leave it vague as it would make more difficult for someone trying to guess someone else's login details.
 - When the user logs in with a correct email and password a **Welcome message** is displayed after the user is redirected to the home page.

 <!-- <div align="center">